In an earlier post, we explained how you can determine if an injury or illness is “work-related” and “recordable.”

 In this post, we’ll explain one of the first steps to take if you do have a work-related, recordable injury or illness at the workplace: complete OSHA’s Form 301, Injury and Illness Report.

-When Should You Complete The Form?
+When Should You Complete OSHA Form 301?

 You must complete the Injury and Illness Incident Report within seven calendar days after you receive information that a recordable work-related injury or illness has occurred at your work place.

 Remember, our earlier blog post will help you determine if an injury or illness is work-related and recordable.
+You’ll also want to decide if this is a new case or a recurring case.
+Read 1904.6, Determination of New Cases, for more information on this.

 Can You Fill Out Other Forms Instead?

-In some cases, OSHA will consider forms you fill out for state workers’ compensation, insurance, or other reports “equivalent” to Form 301.
+In some cases, OSHA will consider forms that you fill out for state workers’ compensation, insurance, or other reports “equivalent” to Form 301.
 To be considered equivalent, the alternate form must include all of the information that’s included on OSHA’s Form 301.

 How Long Must You Keep the Completed Form 301 on Record?